MPSLab-ASU/Jobbed/README.md

  - Clone the repository.
  - Ensure you have the `arm-none-eabi-gcc` cross compiler installed.
  - From the root of the directory, i.e. in `Jobbed`, execute `make -f Unix.mk`
+ - The built image is found in `build/kernel7.img` and can be copied to the root of the Raspberry Pi SD card's first parition

 ## Building (Google Colab)
  - `!git clone https://github.com/TerminalCursor/Jobbed.git`